jychab/safe_presale/README.md

 Safe Presale

-This smart contract is created to lock presale funds into a programmed owned escrow account that can only be used for deploying funds into a raydium AMM when criteria are met.
+This smart contract is created to lock presale funds into a programmed owned escrow account that can only be used for deploying funds into a raydium AMM when the criteria are met.

 Features:
-1. Customize presale duration/target, whitelisted collections, max purchase per wallet, creators fee, etc.
+1. Customize presale duration/target, whitelisted collections, max purchase per nft, creators fee, etc.
-2. Soulbound each presale purchase to a NFT (so that vesting tokens can be traded via the NFT as proxy)
+2. Soulbound each presale purchase to a NFT
 3. If presale conditions are not met, users can withdraw their funds.

 Demo App: